 Dialogue Journal-Following each class you will write something (on paper) to reflect your experience with the readings, discussions, and activities of this course.
-During class meetings, you will give your journal to another class participant for her or his written response.
+At the beginning of each class meeting, you will give your journal to another class participant for her or his written response.
 This dialogue simulates peer supervision and provides another opportunity for you to articulate and refine the insights you have related to the material and inquiry of this class.
 No part of your grade will be based on the content of these journals, but the presence or absence of entries and responses will be noted.

-Direct Experience-In the next weeks, you will engage in at least two substantive social interactions outside of your apparent (and any other familiar) cultural affiliation(s).
-Informal reports of these experiences may be shared in class.
-You'll submit a one page summary to me describing your experience and its relevance to you as a mental health service provider.
+Direct Experience-Over the next two weeks, you will engage in at least two substantive social interactions outside of your apparent (and any other familiar) cultural affiliations.
+Informal reports of these experiences may be shared in class as they relate to discussion.
+You will submit a one page summary to me describing each experience and its relevance to you as a mental health service provider.

-Project-Together with your group, you will determine a project to complete (either individually or collaboratively).
+Project-Together with your group, you will determine a project to pursue and complete.
 This project must meet these criteria:

-- It will involve substantive and probing inquiry into any area of relevance to counseling, therapy or school psychological services with diverse populations.
-We will discuss possibilities in the first class. - It will be of demonstrable use to the authors. - It will be presented to the class in some form that includes oral description of the project (its story) and what was learned from the experience.
+- It will involve substantive inquiry into an area of relevance to counseling, therapy or school psychological services with diverse populations.
+We will discuss possibilities in the first class. - It will be of demonstrable use to the authors (you and your group members). - It will be presented to the class in some form that includes oral description of the project (its story) and what was learned from the experience.

-Discussion of ideas will begin in the first class and, by the end of that class you will have come to agreement, with your group's consultation, on the nature of your project.
-In group meetings during and outside of class projects will be reviewed by group members to identify any gaps in the work and to aid with revision.
+Discussion of ideas will begin in the first class.
+By the end of the third class you will have come to agreement, with your group's consultation, on the nature of your project.
+In group meetings during and outside of class projects will be assessed and further developed.
+Presentations will occur across several of our final class meetings.

-Paper-In the weeks following the last formal class you will prepare a paper answering the question "So What?" with reference to the experience and inquiry you have completed during the term.
+Paper-Following the last class prior to presentations you will prepare a paper answering the question "So What?" with reference to the experience and inquiry you have completed during the term.
 Essentially the question asks: What difference does this investigation make to your work as a practitioner?
 This paper may be an essay or a more formally structured (e.g. APA style) position statement.

-Whatever the format, your 5-7 pages of prose will contain:
+Your 5-7 pages of prose will contain: